 While not an Adventure example, Tomo Takino of Azumanga Daioh qualifies as this.
 For example, the time that she threw the keys to Chiyo's Summer Home into the forest just as Chiyo was about to unlock the door.
 And thought that it would be funny if she did it a second time.

-Francis Begbie of Trainspotting strays into this territory frequently, given that he insists not only on being a violent and often sadistic brawler, but often doing it within plain sight of people who are liable to call the police or remember his face.
-At one point, after kicking in a man's head and accidentally slicing open Spud's hand, he stands right in front of the bar and various shocked witnesses and demands that Renton take at least a minute to "bring me doon a fukken ciggareh" before even considering leaving- or taking his injured friend to a hospital.
+Frank Begbie of Trainspotting strays into this territory frequently, given that he insists not only on being a violent and often sadistic brawler, but often doing it within plain sight of people who are liable to call the police or remember his face.
+At one point, after kicking in a man's head and accidentally slicing open Spud's hand, he stands right in front of the bar and various shocked witnesses and demands that Renton take at least a minute to "bring me doon a fukken ciggareh" before even considering leaving — or taking his injured friend to a hospital.
 He's also been known to attack bystanders for eating chips too loudly.
 Neutral Axe Crazy might be a better description of his alignment, come to think of it.